Close up of the hand of a PHS student holdidng an epee during Fencing class

 • “What needs to happen so everyone’s needs and boundaries are respected?”

-Onsite Volunteers should do their best to approach students with compassion, generosity, and kindness and with the understanding that students may not be able to answer these questions when they are stressed or upset and may need time and support to understand what’s being asked of them.
+Onsite Volunteers should do their best to approach students with compassion, generosity, and kindness and with the understanding that students may not be able to answer these questions when they are stressed or upset.
+They may need time and support to understand what’s being asked of them.

-If need be, Onsite Volunteers may call students’ parents, guardians, or caregivers for help and guidance in addressing a situation.
-Contact information can be found in our Member Directory, a printed copy of which is kept in the Onsite Volunteer File Box.
+If needed, Onsite Volunteers may call students’ parents/guardians for help and guidance in addressing a situation.
+Contact information can be found in our Member Directory (a printed copy is kept in the Onsite Volunteer File Box).

 You may also seek help from the other PHS adults present.